 Lea Learning outcomes Assessment criteria Portfolio reference Date 1 Interpret the given information relating to the work and resources when installing components for warm and cold roof construction 1.1 Interpret and extract relevant information from oral/written working instructions, drawings, specifications, method statements, risk assessments and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: • oral/written working instructions, electronic data, drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, organisational procedures and current regulations governing buildings.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: oral/written working instructions, electronic data, drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, organisational procedures and current regulations governing buildings.

-Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 2 Know how to comply with 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: construction in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+Lea arning outcomes Asses sment criteria Evidence type Portfolio reference Date 2 Know how to comply with relevant legislation and official guidance when installing components for warm and cold roof construction 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 healthy working practices when installing 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing components for warm and cold roof construction.
-3.2 Demonstrate compliance with given information and relevant legislation when installing components for warm and cold roof construction in relation to the following: safe use of access equipment/working platforms • safe use, storage and handling of materials, tools and equipment specific risks to health.
+3 Maintain safe and healthy working practices when installing components for warm and cold roof construction 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing components for warm and cold roof construction.
+3.2 Demonstrate compliance with given information and relevant legislation when installing components for warm and cold roof construction in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health.

-Lea Learning outcomes Assessment criteria Portfolio reference Date 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing components for warm and cold roof construction, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+Learning outcomes Assessment criteria Evidence type Portfolio reference Date 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to installing components for warm and cold roof construction, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.